sukhman-dhillon/sql-portfolio1/01-ecommerce-sales-performance/01-ecommerce-sales-performance/results.md

   - Low value (<75): 57984 orders, avg order value $36.72

 ## Business implications
--Prioritize inventory and promotion for premium outerwear and activewear, particularly top revenue drivers such as The North Face Apex Bionic Soft Shell Jacket, The North Face Nuptse 2 Jacket, and Canada Goose Women’s Solaris, which generate high revenue despite low unit sales.
+- Prioritize inventory and promotion for premium outerwear and activewear, particularly top revenue drivers such as The North Face Apex Bionic Soft Shell Jacket, The North Face Nuptse 2 Jacket, and Canada Goose Women’s Solaris, which generate high revenue despite low unit sales.
--Design upsell and bundling strategies to move mid-value orders ($75–$149) into the high-value segment, for example by pairing apparel items with complementary accessories (e.g., jackets with socks or shorts) or offering free shipping thresholds above $150.
+- Design upsell and bundling strategies to move mid-value orders ($75–$149) into the high-value segment, for example by pairing apparel items with complementary accessories (e.g., jackets with socks or shorts) or offering free shipping thresholds above $150.
--Align major marketing campaigns with peak demand periods, particularly January, when both revenue and order volume are highest, to maximize return on ad spend and inventory turnover.
+- Align major marketing campaigns with peak demand periods, particularly January, when both revenue and order volume are highest, to maximize return on ad spend and inventory turnover.